Why is this information prepared?

 - Exports and imports may not include all errata because certain errors may not be corrected by Commerce in time to be included in this report.

 - Data in this report may be adjusted for errors that are not of sufficient magnitude to be changed in Commerce data.

-- The merchandise sectors contained in this report are developed by the Commission and may differ from similarly labeled groups from other sources.
+- The import and export data in this report for 2012-16 have been updated as of July 5, 2016, based on the latest official revisions from the Census Bureau.
+A revision for 2016 data was not available in time for this report.
+The merchandise sectors contained in this report are defined by the Commission and may differ from similarly labeled groups from other sources.

-The staff of the USITC has prepared “A Note on U.S. Trade Statistics” that is intended to help the public understand the most widely cited figures on the U.S. merchandise trade balance.
-It begins with a definition of the underlying trade flows and proceeds to a discussion of the resulting balances.
+The Commission’s staff has prepared “A Note on U.S. Trade Statistics“ that is intended to help the public understand the most widely cited figures on the U.S. merchandise trade balance.
+It begins by defining the underlying trade flows and proceeds to a discussion of the resulting trade balances.

-Merchandise that is subject to special classification provisions, temporary legislation, temporary modifications proclaimed pursuant to trade agreements legislation, or other legislation.
-See chapters 98 and 99 of the U.S. Harmonized Tariff Schedule and chapter 98 of U.S. Schedule B for more information.
+These are merchandise subject to special classification provisions, temporary legislation, temporary modifications proclaimed under trade agreements legislation, or other legislation.
+See chapters 98 and 99 of the U.S. Harmonized Tariff Schedule (http://www.usitc.gov/tata/hts/bychapter/index.htm) and chapter 98 of U.S. Schedule B (http://www.census.gov/foreign-trade/schedules/b/) for more information.